ray-project/ray/doc/source/internals-overview.rst

     return x + 1

-When the remote function is defined as above, the function is immediately pickled and stored in a Redis server.
+When the remote function is defined as above, the function is immediately pickled, assigned a unique ID, and stored in a Redis server.
 You can view the remote functions in the centralized control plane as below.

 .. code-block:: python

   TODO: Fill this in.

-Each worker process has a separate thread running in the background that listens for remote functions being added to the centralized control state (again, using Redis's publish-subscribe functionality).
-When a new remote function is added, the thread fetches the pickled remote function, unpickles it, and is then capable of executing that function.
+Each worker process has a separate thread running in the background that listens for the addition of remote functions to the centralized control state.
+When a new remote function is added, the thread fetches the pickled remote function, unpickles it, and can then execute that function.

 Notes and limitations
 ~~~~~~~~~~~~~~~~~~~~~